Elijah Parish Lovejoy: Alton Observer

 Lovejoy served as pastor at Upper Alton Presbyterian Church (now College Avenue Presbyterian Church).
 In 1837, he started the Alton Observer, also an abolitionist, Presbyterian paper.
 Lovejoy's views on slavery became more extreme, and he called for a convention to discuss forming an Illinois state chapter of the American Anti-Slavery Society, established in Philadelphia in 1833.

 Many residents of Alton began to question whether they should continue to allow Lovejoy to print in their town.
 After an economic crisis in March 1837, Alton citizens wondered if Lovejoy's views were contributing to hard times.
 They felt Southern states, or even the city of St. Louis, might not want to do business with their town if they continued to harbor such an outspoken abolitionist.

 Lovejoy held the Illinois Antislavery Congress at the Presbyterian church in Upper Alton on October 26, 1837.
 Supporters were surprised to see two pro-slavery advocates in the crowd, John Hogan and Illinois Attorney General Usher F. Linder.
 The Lovejoy supporters were not happy to have his enemies at the convention, but relented as the meeting was open to all parties.

+Lovejoy's third press was delivered and destroyed sometime after the planning of this meeting, but before its announcement and call (late September - early October 1837).

 On November 2, 1837, Lovejoy responded to threats in a speech, saying:

 As long as I am an American citizen, and as long as American blood runs in these veins, I shall hold myself at liberty to speak, to write and to publish whatever I please, being amenable to the laws of my country for the same.